Natural (music)

-In modern Western music notation, a natural (♮) is a musical symbol that cancels a previous sharp or flat on a note in the written music.
-The natural indicates that the note is at its unaltered pitch.
+In modern Western music notation, a natural (♮) is a symbol that cancels a previous sharp or flat in the written music.
+It indicates that the note is at its unaltered pitch.

 The natural symbol can be used as an accidental to cancel sharps or flats on an individual note.
 It may also be shown in a key signature to indicate that sharps or flats in a previous key signature are cancelled.
 A note is referred to as 'natural' when the letter-name note (A, B, C, D, E, F, or G) is not modified by a flat or sharp (either from a key signature or an accidental).
 These notes correspond to the white keys on the keyboard of a piano.
-A key signature with no sharps or flats generally indicates A minor or C major, using all natural notes with no sharps or flats.

-The natural sign is derived from a square b used to denote B♮ in medieval music (in contrast with the round b denoting B♭, which became the flat symbol).
+Before the invention of the natural symbol, another note designated as "B" was needed in a certain hexachord.
+To distinguish the two notes with the same letter name, the original (natural) B was written in a square form, and the new, lower one written with a rounded form.
+The square B became the modern natural symbol.